CBICA/DeepMRSeg-Models/models/TissueSeg/README.md

 ## Usage

-The TissueSeg model can be easily applied for segmenting a single or multiple T1 images using the tools provided as part of the [DeepMRSeg package](https://github.com/CBICA/DeepMRSeg).
+The TissueSeg model can be easily applied for segmenting a single or multiple T1 image(s) using the tools provided as part of the [DeepMRSeg package](https://github.com/CBICA/DeepMRSeg).

 __Important:__